 The Reithoffer family history is the story of the American Dream.
 Our ancestor, Julius Reithoffer, emigrated from Germany in the mid 1800’s and settled in Duryea, Pennsylvania, opening a general store.
 He eventually saved up enough money running that little store to be able to purchase our first ride, a steam driven carousel, in 1896.
-Since he lived in Pa. he was only able to setup the carousel in the warm months.
+Since he lived in Pennsylvania he was only able to setup the carousel in the warmer months.
 He continued to run the general store and would then setup his side business once the snow melted.
-The carousel was so successful he soon was able to buy a Ferris wheel to setup along side of it, and "we were off!" as they say.
+The carousel was so successful he soon was able to buy a Ferris wheel to setup alongside of it, and “we were off!” as they say.

 There came a point when Julius and his family had to take a leap of faith.
 So they decided to sell the general store, use the money to reinvest in the show and head out on the road.
 What would they do for a living when they had to be gone all summer to run the show?
 Well, become schoolteachers, what else?
 So they taught school and when summer rolled around it was time to head out.

 At first only the railroad was able to haul a carnival from one location to another.
 But soon, the Packard Company started producing the world’s first large trucks; right about the same time a company by the name of Goodyear invented the pneumatic tire.
 With these two inventions Patrick Edward Reithoffer Sr. was able to take the show off the rails and to every small city on the east coast.

 When the Great Depression hit, P. E. Sr. separated our large show into four smaller “Units” so we could play four locations at once.
 This enabled us to minimize our losses if one location didn’t pan out because of bad weather, or just bad luck.
 Back in those days you could only imagine how tight money was.